AbhinavOmprakash/py-htminify/README.rst

 **For Flask**

 Flask provides access to its wsgi app, which you can pass as an argument to the middleware.
-You are essentially wrapping the middleware around the wsgi application An example flask file would be like this.
+You are essentially wrapping the middleware around the wsgi application.
+An example flask file would be like this.

 .. code-block:: Python